Pipeline to fetch metadata and raw FastQ files from public databases

 --input parameter.
 Currently, the following types of example identifiers are supported:

 The final sample information for all identifiers is obtained from the ENA which provides direct download links for FastQ files as well as their associated md5 sums.
-If download links exist, the files will be downloaded in parallel by FTP otherwise they will NOT be downloaded.
-This is intentional because tools such as
+If download links exist, the files will be downloaded in parallel by FTP.
+Otherwise they are downloaded using sra-tools.

 --ena_metadata_fields parameter.
 The default list of fields used by the pipeline can be found at the top of the

 bin/sra_ids_to_runinfo.py script within the pipeline repo.
 However, this pipeline requires a minimal set of fields to download FastQ files i.e.